Mama had a cow

 - The basic premise of Cow and Chicken is that a human couple somehow have a cow and chicken as kids.

-- On The Cleveland Show, Tim the Bear's parents were actually a black bear and a kangaroo, even though he displays no particular kangaroo qualities.
+- On The Cleveland Show, Tim the Bear's parents were actually a black bear and a kangaroo, even though he displays no particular kangaroo qualities other than having brown fur.
 This is pretty much just mentioned for a gag.

 - Discussed in The Simpsons, "Eight Misbehavin'", where an Adam Westing Butch Patrick (Eddie Munster) guest stars while Apu has some minor Actor/Role Confusion.